 It is important to identify necessary requirements under the National Construction Code (NCC), for sensitive use developments.
+NCC requirements may significantly increase the cost of construction within the BPA for sensitive use development and may need to be met to obtain approval from the ESA Commissioner.

-Under the SBMP, the ESA Commissioner must approve any blocks or development within the Bushfire Prone Area on which sensitive and vulnerable uses are proposed to be located.
+The ESA Commissioner must approve any blocks or development within the Bushfire Prone Area on which sensitive and vulnerable uses are proposed to be located.
 These include, but are not limited to, schools, hospitals, nursing homes, supportive housing, aged care facilities, retirement villages, childcare centres, and tourist accommodation.